ZucchiniTang/PaperRead/learning_rate.md

          <img src="image/learning_rate_1.png" height="300" width="480">
       </p>

-   3. Another way: calculating the rate of change of the loss (a derivative of the loss function with respect to iteration number)
+   3. Another way: calculating the rate of change of the loss (a derivative of the loss function with respect to iteration number), and then smooth, shown in below:
       <p align="center">
          <img src="image/learning_rate_2.png" height="300" width="480">
       </p>